Zero-True/zero-true/docs/installation.rst

 Installation
 ============

-Installing Zero True is simple and straightforward.
+Install Zero-True like any other Python package.
 Follow the instructions below to get started:

 Using pip
 ---------